-In the context of footwear manufacturing the digital twin of a shoe is the assembly of the pattern engineering data, tooling 3D model and, when available, the virtual prototype for visualization and rendering.
+In the context of footwear manufacturing, the digital twin of a shoe is the assembly of the pattern engineering data, tooling 3D model, automation and generative information for the product.

-A common misconception in the footwear industry is that physical samples are cheaper and indispensable compared to virtual prototypes.
-This belief stems from cases where virtual prototypes are outsourced, making the claim partially true.
+A common misconception in the footwear industry is that physical samples are cheaper and indispensable compared to digital twins.
+This belief stems from cases where digital engineering is outsourced, making the claim partially true.
 While physical samples may have lower initial costs, their expenses increase with each design iteration.

-Decisions on colorways or material options could often be made using virtual samples, reducing reliance on physical ones.
+Completely new way of building shoes can emerge when the digital approach is brought to the table.
 A similar debate occurred in the 1990s with the shift from paper patterns to digital tools.
 Initially resisted due to perceived costs and complexity, the advantages became clear as software improved, enabling faster and more iterative designs.
-Today, while many industry leaders benefit from virtual prototypes, some remain resistant to change, stuck in traditional processes.
+Today, while many industry leaders benefit from digital twins, some remain resistant to change, stuck in traditional processes.

-Any change that is performed in any of the other parts of the process (i.e. patterns and 3d models) should be reflected into the virtual prototype and that should serve as the reference for the construction of the shoe.
+Any change that is performed in any of the other parts of the process (i.e. patterns and 3d models) should be reflected into the digital twin and that should serve as the reference for the construction of the shoe.
 Using Rhino with Botcha and Jevero this became not only possible but easy and accessible.

 Reduce the cost of physical prototypes by producing only one final prototype once all changes and decisions have been made on the digital model.